angelinewang/semeval-task-11-track-a/README.md

 - If you are evaluating overall performance without concern for class imbalance, Micro F1 is a good choice.

 Thus the best metric for this task would be Macro F1(to provide a fair assessment for each emoticon class and to handle imbalances in data) and Jaccard Index (to handle multi-label classification (i.e. in cases when a single instance can belong to multiple emotions simultaneously))

+Epoch 4: 6-1-24

+F1 score: micro=0.44985673352435523, macro=0.4323589740292243

+Emotion-level macro F1 scores:
+anger: 0.2314
+fear: 0.6667
+joy: 0.3784
+sadness: 0.4636
+surprise: 0.4218

+## To Add:
+-ModernBERT
+-Adersarial Training

+public_data
+--> Original dataset

+public_data_dev: Released on the 31st of December
+--> Updated dataset, with the same data but ids may have changed due to processing

+test set will be released on teh 15th of January and the test phase ends on the 28th of January